Skip to Content

 Public transit in Rome will likely take you two to three times as long to get to the Stadium as compared to taking a taxi, so make sure you leave a lot more time if you plan to go to the Stadium by public transport.
 You’ll need to alight at Ottaviano and then take Bus No. 32 to Piazzale della Farnesina.
 Metro line A in the direction of Battistini will get you to Ottaviano.

-England will take on Ireland at 4:45 pm GMT (5:45 pm local time) on Saturday, 9 March at Twickenham Stadium in London, just after the Italy vs Scotland match in Rome.
-And then on Sunday, 10 March, Wales will face France at the Principality Stadium in Cardiff at 3 pm GMT.
+England will take on France at 4:45 pm GMT (5:45 pm in Rome) on Saturday, 8 February at Allianz Stadium (previously known as Twickenham Stadium) in London, just after the Italy vs Wales match in Rome.

 Map of all Six Nations pubs